Parthyapps/Kotlin_Most_Important_Topics/README.md

 # Val & Const
 - var is a mutable variable — you can reassign values.
-- val - (value) is a read-only variable that can be initialized at runtime.For values that don’t change
+- val - (value) is a read-only variable that can be initialized at runtime.  val cannot be reassigned **- val recyclerView: RecyclerView = findViewById(R.id.recycler_view)**
-- const val is a compile-time constant and can only be used with top-level or object classes, not inside functions or regular classes.
+- const val is Compile-Time Constant (Like static final in Java) and can only be used with top-level or object classes, not inside functions or regular classes.
+- object AppConfig {
+    const val BASE_URL = "https://api.example.com"
+    const val MAX_RETRY = 3
+}

 # 🚀 Scope Functions in Kotlin